Learn Divorce Mediation or improve your skills in online interactive seminars led by experienced facilitators.

 Mediation practice, as with most professions, presents new issues and challenges over time.

-Upcoming advanced trainings:
+Upcoming additional trainings:

 DMTA values the richness of experience and knowledge of the hundreds of mediators trained under its current and former leadership.
 To cultivate a sharing of that knowledge and experience and to build a sense of community, DMTA sponsors alumni events throughout the year.